interledger/coil-wordpress-plugin/README.md

 # Development Process

-The development process follows [Git Flow](http://jeffkreeftmeijer.com/2010/why-arent-you-using-git-flow/).

-Development happens in feature branches, which are merged into `develop`, and then eventually merged into `main` for deployment to production.
+Development happens in feature branches, which are merged into `develop` for deployment to production.
 When making changes, a feature branch should be created that branches from `develop` (and the corresponding merge request on Github should use `develop` as the target branch).

 ## Plugin Structure